Age Discrimination Attorneys in California

 It is unlawful in California for an employer to harass or discriminate against employees who are of 40 years of age or older.
 Age discrimination occurs when an employee or job applicant over the age of 40 receives less favorable treatment due to their age.
 In many cases, the law prohibits employers in California from engaging in age discrimination.
 For example, employers cannot discharge or refuse to hire an employee solely because of his or her age.

 There are both state and federal laws in place that protect workers from unfair treatment from their employers—including age discrimination.
-The federal Age Discrimination in Employment Act (ADEA) and the Fair Employment and Housing Act (FEHA) both protect older workers in California from a wide range of discriminatory actions.
+The Fair Employment and Housing Act (FEHA) protect older workers in California from a wide range of discriminatory actions.

 Age-based discrimination can take many forms.
 Common examples include: